cultureamp/kaizen-design-system/CONTRIBUTING.md

 ## Contributing code

+### Need to know

+Every contribution must be **design reviewed** and **communicated**.

+- **Kaizen Site** changes use `docs: ` at the start of the first commit message and PR title.
+- **Major** component changes use `feat: ` at the start of PR titles.
+For 1 commit, use `feat: ` in the commit message too.
+- **Minor** component changes use `fix: ` at the start of PR titles.
+For 1 commit, use `fix: ` in the commit message too.
+- **Breaking changes** that are not backwards compatible use feat or fix as above and include `BREAKING CHANGE: ` in the body of a commit message.
+- **Design token** changes… let's talk about that.

 ### Quality and reviews

 Every code contribution **must** have:

-- A design review from a designer
+1. A design review from a designer
-- A PR summary that describes the changes and anything others should be aware of
+2. Semantic versioning and conventional commit PR titles: see [Releasing packages](#releasing-packages)
-- Communications: share your new component or changes on Slack or at the Front End Practice meeting
+3. Communications: share your new component or changes on Slack and at relevant Front End Practice meetings

 Every code contribution **should strive to** have: